Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Expressions under interference

-\begin{defix}[single-reference-under-rely] An expression $e$ is \emph{single reference under} a relation $r$ iff $e$ is \begin{itemize} \item a constant $\kappa$, or \item a program variable $x$ and access to $x$ is atomic, or \item a unary expression $\ominus e_1$ and $e_1$ is single reference under $r$, or \item a binary expression $e_1 \oplus e_2$ and both $e_1$ and $e_2$ are single reference under $r$, and at least one of $e_1$ and $e_2$ is \constant\ under $r$. \end{itemize} \end{defix} Under this definition, the expression $\Abs{x}+y$ is single reference under interference that negates $x$ because both $\Abs{x}$ and $y$ are single-reference expressions and $\Abs{x}$ is \constant\ under interference that negates $x$.
+\begin{defix}[single-reference-under-rely] An expression $e$ is \emph{single reference under} a relation $r$ iff $e$ is \begin{itemize} \item a constant $\kappa$, or \item a program variable $x$ and access to $x$ is atomic, or \item a unary expression $\Ominus e_1$ and $e_1$ is single reference under $r$, or \item a binary expression $e_1 \Oplus e_2$ and both $e_1$ and $e_2$ are single reference under $r$, and at least one of $e_1$ and $e_2$ is \constant\ under $r$. \end{itemize} \end{defix} Under this definition, the expression $\Abs{x}+y$ is single reference under interference that negates $x$ because both $\Abs{x}$ and $y$ are single-reference expressions and $\Abs{x}$ is \constant\ under interference that negates $x$.
 Note that an expression being \constant\ under $r$ does not imply it is single reference under $r$, e.g.\ $x-x$ is \constant\ under any rely but it is not single reference under a rely that allows $x$ to change.
-Note that by our definition, the expression $0*(x+x)$ is not single reference under a rely that allows $x$ to change (because $x+x$ is not single reference) but $0*(x+x)$ can be shown to be equivalent to the expression $0$, which is single reference under any rely. \footnote{To handle this case the definition of a single reference expression could allow an alternative for binary operators of the form: $e1$ is single reference and $\forall \sigma, v, v' \spot e1_{\sigma} \oplus v = e1_{\sigma} \oplus v'$.
-For the example $0*(x+x)$, the expression $0$ is trivially single reference and $0*v = 0*v'$ for all values $v$ and $v'$. }
+Note that by our definition, the expression $0*(x+x)$ is not single reference under a rely that allows $x$ to change (because $x+x$ is not single reference) but $0*(x+x)$ can be shown to be equivalent to the expression $0$, which is single reference under any rely. \footnote{To handle this case the definition of a single reference expression could allow an alternative for binary operators of the form: $e1$ is single reference and $\forall \sigma, v, v' \spot e1_{\sigma} \Oplus v = e1_{\sigma} \Oplus v'$.
+For the example $0*(x+x)$, the expression $0$ is trivially single reference and $0*v = 0*v'$ for all values $v$ and $v'$.
+We do not feel such an extension is warranted because expressions such as $0*(x+x)$ are not useful in practice. }

 \begin{RelatedWork} Coleman~\cite{ColemanVSTTE08} and Wickerson et al.~\cite{Wickerson10-TR} use a stronger \emph{single unstable variable} property that requires at most one variable, $x$, within $e$ is modified by the interference and $x$ is only referenced once in $e$.
 For example, $\Abs{x}+y$ does not satisfy their single unstable variable property under interference that negates $x$.
 Overall this gives us more general laws about single-reference expressions, which are used to handle expression evaluation within assignments (\refsect{assignments}), conditionals (\refsect{conditional}) and loops (\refsect{loop}). \end{RelatedWork}